 What Is Money Laundering?

-Money laundering is the investment or transfer of money that is obtained by criminal means in an attempt to hide the original source of the money and ‘launder’ it to make the transaction appear legitimate.
-These type of federal charges are often included in drug, fraud, and other cases.
+Money laundering is the investment or transfer of money that is obtained by criminal means in an attempt to hide the original source of the money.
+This is described as ‘laundering’ to make the transaction appear legitimate.
+These types of federal charges are often included in drug, fraud, and other cases.
 Money laundering offenses are covered by 18 U.S.C. § 1956 and 18 U.S.C. § 1957.

 18 U.S.C. § 1956(a)(1) makes is a crime to engage in “promotion” or “concealment” money laundering.

-Money laundering under 18 U.S.C. § 1957 applies to persons who knowingly engage or attempt to engage in monetary transactions involving property derived from criminal activity that is greater than $10,000 in value and which is derived from specific unlawful activity.
+Money laundering under 18 U.S.C. § 1957 applies to persons who knowingly engage or attempt to engage in monetary transactions involving property.
+This would be derived from criminal activity that is greater than $10,000 in value and which is derived from specific unlawful activity.